Lake Champlain: Waterways

 Lake Champlain has been connected to the Erie Canal via the Champlain Canal since the canal's official opening on September 9, 1823, the same day as the opening of the Erie Canal from Rochester on Lake Ontario to Albany.
 It connects to the St. Lawrence River via the Richelieu River, with the Chambly Canal bypassing rapids on the river since 1843.
 Together with these waterways, the lake is part of the Lakes to Locks Passage.
 The Lake Champlain Seaway, a project to use the lake to bring ocean-going ships from New York City to Montreal, was proposed in the late 19th century and considered as late as the 1960s, but rejected for various reasons.
 The lake is also part of the 740 mi Northern Forest Canoe Trail, which begins in Old Forge, New York, and ends in Fort Kent, Maine.

-Surroundings
+Surrounding area

 Major cities

 Burlington, Vermont (pop.
 44,743, 2020 census) is the largest city on the lake.
 The second and third most-populated cities/towns are Plattsburgh, New York, and South Burlington, Vermont, respectively.
 The fourth-largest community is the town of Colchester.